tannerr-dev/pockist/README.md

 I may later create a public facing Pockist Cloud SAAS.

 ---
+This website is a progressive web app.
+This means it runs a service worker in the browser that runs the app offline and locally.
+All data is stored locally.
+When you want to shre, you can create a temporary list or note that is then transferred to the cloud.
+The link and data is deleted after 24 hours.

 I am using golang with sqlite on the backend with html, css, and javascript on the frontend.
 Deployed with docker on a five dollar vps.